KasperKnop/WEB1/docs/02-css-fundamentals.md

 ### The Box Model

 Let's explore the CSS box model — a core concept for understanding how elements are sized and spaced on a web page.
-You’ll learn how content, padding, borders, and margins all fit together to shape every element on the screen.
+You'll learn how content, padding, borders, and margins all fit together to shape every element on the screen.

 <iframe class="video" src="https://drive.google.com/file/d/1jcLiZk18M21mjsUDfqBDMOYZrwh8Qunv/preview" allowfullscreen></iframe>